platformsh/platformsh-docs/src/security/backups.md

-# Backup and restore
+---
+title: "Backup and restore"
+weight: 6

+description: |
-Backups vary by our offering and their retention is governed by our [data retention](/security/data-retention.md) policies.

-Below are details on our Recovery Point Objective (RPO) and Recovery Time Objective (RTO) for our Platform.sh Professional and Platform.sh Enterprise offerings.
+  Backups vary by our offering and their retention is governed by our [data retention](/security/data-retention.html).
+This section details our Recovery Point Objective (RPO) and Recovery Time Objective (RTO) for our Platform.sh Professional and Platform.sh Enterprise offerings.

+---

 ## Platform.sh Professional